 This popular hairstyle is a winning choice for both short and long hair, and for both Black women and men.
 The braids are typically thin and lie very close to the head.
 Cornrows also offer plenty of options for patterns as the braids are guided by how your hair is parted.

 You can experiment with other hair braiding styles using cornrows as the foundation.
-Some of these looks include lemonade braids, Ghana braids, faux locs, knotless braids, goddess braids, and crochet braids.
+Some of these looks include lemonade braids, soft locs, Ghana braids, faux locs, knotless braids, goddess braids, and crochet braids.
 No matter your aesthetic, cornrow braids will keep your hair healthy and you feeling your best.

 2. Box braids